 The Africa Center for Strategic Studies internship program provides a valuable opportunity for aspiring Africa security scholars and practitioners.
-Internships are available in the Africa Center’s Academic Affairs and Research departments.
+Internships are available in the Africa Center’s Academic Affairs, Research, and Community and Alumni Affairs departments.
 All candidates are required to have access to reliable internet and a personal computer with MS Office 365.
 A successful candidate will generally possess:

 - Background in U.S. and African government policy, specifically in issues of security studies, foreign affairs, and the development-security-governance nexus